brianjcohen/brianjcohen.github.io/content/posts/Snap on OpenSUSE Tumbleweed.md

 ---
 ## Background

+*Edit on 5/28/2025: I'm not running snapd on OpenSUSE anymore.
+The only reason I was using it was for Obsidian, and that was to avoid having AppImages on my system.
+I've since started using appimaged which makes it much, much, easier to download, install, and update AppImages so I have Obsidian installed that way now.
+[Here is how I got that running](https://brianjcohen.github.io/posts/appimage-made-easy/).*

 Well, this was fun.
 I don't use Snap for a lot, but Obsidian is an exception, so here I am, installing Snap.
 Well, good news: Snapcraft has instructions for just my scenario!

 https://snapcraft.io/install/obsidian/opensuse